Healing Childhood Relational Trauma

 Survivors I is an essential element of The Meadows’ inpatient treatment program.
 It is offered year-round as a weeklong workshop, open to all interested individuals.

-Debriefing Phase: Participants explore the less-than-nurturing and/or abusive recollected childhood experiences with a focus on the accompanying associated feelings and imprinted self-defeating patterns.
+Debriefing Phase: Participants explore the less-than-nurturing and/or abusive recollected childhood experiences with a focus on the accompanying associated feelings and imprinted messages, and consequent self-defeating patterns.

 Experiential Phase: Participants re-examine their childhood relationships in a safe and nurturing environment through the application of Pia Mellody’s techniques for addressing childhood relational trauma.
-This phase typically serves to release painful emotions, with participants beginning the process of reparenting the parts of themselves that have been shamed, neglected, or abandoned while reclaiming their rights and personal power.
+This phase typically serves to release painful emotions, with participants beginning the process of reparenting the parts of themselves that have been shamed, neglected, or abandoned, and reclaiming their rights and personal power.

 $3,100 – All-inclusive are meals and evening activities: Yoga, Tai Chi, Auricular Acupuncture, Live Music, and 12-step meeting.
 Access to the Brain Spa and gym are also included in the cost of the workshop.

 Lodging is available at the Rio Retreat Center on a first-come, first-served basis.
 Rooms are simply appointed and designed to be conducive to the process of healing and recovery.
 We offer both shared and private rooms.
 For those staying on campus, transportation will be available from and to the Phoenix airport with two convenient pickup times.
 Details will be sent with your confirmation email upon completion of the sign-up process.
 Those who do not stay at the Rio Retreat Center will be responsible for arranging and paying for their own transportation and lodging in the Wickenburg area.
 A list of lodging and transportation options will be sent with your workshop confirmation email.